spoddutur/spark-notes/spark-as-distributed-sql-via-thrift-server.md

 Let’s walk through an example of how to use Spark as a distributed data backend engine Code written in `Scala 2.11` and `Spark 2.1.x`:

-1. For this example (to keep things simple), am sourcing input from a HDFS file and registering it as table with SparkSQL.
+1. For this example (to keep things simple), am sourcing input from a HDFS file and registering it as "records" table with SparkSQL.
 But in reality, it can go as complex as streaming your input data from multiple sources in different formats like CSV, JSON, XML etc, doing all sorts of computations/aggregations on top of your data and then register the final data as table with Spark.

 ```markdown
 // Create SparkSession